format-gmbh/format_t3tools/Documentation/Introduction/Index.rst

 What does it do?
 ================

+Currently there are two checks available:
-Currently only one tool: regularly checks the size of the TYPO3 database.
+This TYPO3 extension checks the size of all database tables and/or the size of all log files at regular intervals.
 On exceeding a certain size, a mail is sent.

+There is a separate scheduler task for each check.

 .. _screenshots: